Have you ever tried cactus? If you're not from the Southwest part of the United States, you might not have.

 - Pour the freshly squeezed lime juice over the vegetables and stir.

-- Add the salad dressing, then mix well to coat all the vegetables.
+- Add the dressing, then mix well to coat all the vegetables.

 - Sprinkle with fresh cilantro and stir until well blended.

 - Cover and chill for at least an hour, then mix in half of the crumbled cheese just before serving.
-Transfer the salad to a serving bowl and garnish with the remaining crumbled cheese.
+Transfer it to a serving bowl and garnish with the remaining crumbled cheese.
 For best flavor, serve slightly cold or at room temperature.

-- To make the salad less spicy, don’t use the pickled onion and serrano pepper from the jar of pickled cactus.
+- To make this less spicy, don't use the pickled onion and serrano pepper from the jar of pickled cactus.